 I. Cache Applications

-A. The FWC requires all caches to be registered (at no cost) and the inside of all caches must display an issued FWC permit sticker.
+A. FWC requires all caches to be registered (at no cost) and the inside of all caches must display an issued FWC permit number.
 Applications may be submitted on-line on the FWC website.
-Any cache located on FWC property that does not have a valid permit sticker displayed is subject to removal.
+Any cache located on FWC property that does not have a valid permit number displayed is subject to removal.

 B. The person requesting permission to place a cache must provide a valid address, telephone number, email address and the website address on which the cache will be posted.

 C. The exact cache location, including GPS coordinates, must be stated on the request.

 D. The cache application will be received by the Public Access Services Office who will maintain a database of all approved cache sites.
 PASO will inform the WMA lead biologist of a cache request.
 The exact location of the cache must be pre-approved by the WMA lead biologist, who will consider potential negative impacts to wildlife, wildlife habitat or cultural resources, potential user conflicts and public safety when reviewing the proposed site.

 E. If approved, the cache posting (description), typically found on http://www.geocaching.com/, must contain the following text: